JaySakarvadia/test/_pages/about.md

 My academic journey has been deeply influenced by my participation in a variety of research projects.
 I've investigated hospital performance managment, lithium-ion battery health estimation for electric vehicles, and most recently data movement on supercomputers at [Argone National Laboratory](https://www.anl.gov/).

 These experiences have led me to develop a deep interest in data science, with a specific focus on how machine/deep learning can be applied in science and industry.
-I explore these passions through my personal projects, check out the projects tab!
+I explore these passions through personal projects that can be found on my [GitHub!](https://github.com/JaySakarvadia)

 Apart from academics, I love to listen to music, travel, and spend time in the gym.